Fotoon1992/Programming-for-Digital-Media/final_project/readme.md

 Features:
 1- Connect shapes to composition.
 2- Colors will be used to fit the color scale of Islamic motifs.
-3- Can download the image that the user likes (not sure how to do that with processing yet).
+3- color generator for the bachground and shapes.